epistulae/Interactive-Lab-Hub/Final Project/README.md

 ## Software Implementation
 ### Physical
+The software on the pi is multithreaded into an executor thread and listener thread.
+The listener listens to a set of MQTT channels and triggers relevant functions on the executor thread (via global shared variables) once a new message is published.
+This thread will terminate on program termination, and does self cleanup.

+The executor thread controls the leds and 'listens' to the physical capacitive inputs.
+The thread is in a while True loop that, upon program termination, saves the current system state (lights status, current color mode, animation, habits, etc.) and gracefully exits.

+The executor thread also loops with brief 0.25s pauses to limit duplicate capacitive signal inputs.

+The overall program is run on a screen and asyncronously, so that connection need to be maintained, and the pi can run continuously on its own.

 ### Remote

+The first remote UI looked like this:
 <img width="695" alt="Screen Shot 2021-11-25 at 2 06 23 AM" src="https://user-images.githubusercontent.com/14368010/143641924-739d1137-3ac6-4242-82df-6add5ce5e1d6.png">
 <img width="696" alt="Screen Shot 2021-11-25 at 3 06 40 AM" src="https://user-images.githubusercontent.com/14368010/143641960-c0f00a86-c11e-4dcc-bbb7-7d15d26e0c81.png">

+The program is just a simple computer python program with a UI to toggle lights, the two habits, and choose a current color or animation.
+The UI is built with tkinter.
+The UI is a little finiky, so I've drafted iOS UI on Figma, with intention to create a mobile app.
+This is because control via a phone seems more simple than needing to open the computer every time.

 ## Reflection